bulletmark/mpr/README.md

                         want to map main.py and boot.py permanently for when you run either as prog.
   -1, --once            run once only
-  -X, --path-to-mpy-cross PATH_TO_MPY_CROSS
-                        path to mpy-cross program.
-Assumes same directory as this program, or then just "mpy-cross"

 aliases: xr
 ```